Adspectus/kirbytools/README.md

 │       └── site
 ```

-Note, that there is indeed a file `index.php.bak` now.
-The _kirbyinstall_ script has created this before changing the `index.php` file in order to reflect the different setup.
+> Yes, there is indeed a file `index.php.bak` now.
+The _kirbyinstall_ script has created this backup file before changing the `index.php` file in order to reflect the different setup.

 ### Adding your default admin account

 If you wish, you can create an admin account to the panel right after installation of the Kirby site.
 For that, you will need to put at least your username/email-address and your password in cleartext into the file `$HOME/.kirbyrc` by answering the resp. questions of the _kirbyconfigure_ command.
 Optionally, you can also give your full name.

-Because it is in general not a good idea to store plaintext passwords in a file, the `$HOME/.kirbyrc` file will be saved with mode `600`, i.e. it is only readable by you (and system administrators).
+> Because in general it is not a good idea to store plaintext passwords in a file, the `$HOME/.kirbyrc` file will be owned by your user and saved with mode `0600`, i.e. it is only readable by you (and system administrators).

 The _kirbysetup_ script will call a php script named `createUser.php` with the necessary parameters which will create the user.
-This script is located in `/usr/share/kirbytools` by default, but you know, you can change that with the _kirbyconfigure_ command.
+This script is located in `/usr/share/kirbytools` by default, but you can change that with the _kirbyconfigure_ command.

 ### Enabling the panel